 These trees can stand temperatures as low as 55 F. The cold does slow the growth and weaken the plant.
 You’ll need to watch out for damping off and collar rot, and treat accordingly.

 Coconut palms tend to grow slowly at first, when they’re young, and then faster as they mature.
-So, if you’re in a cooler climate, it’s best to keep your young coconut palm indoors where it’s warmer, supplementing sunlight with artificial light in the winter.
+So, if you’re in a cooler climate, it’s best to keep your young coconut tree indoors where it’s warmer, supplementing sunlight with artificial light in the winter.

 Coconut palms are not only limited to the tropics — these skinny giants can grow in cold climates too!

 How to care for and maintain your coconut tree